hedi0/Smart_DustBin/README.md

 *   **Version 1.1.0:**
     *   **Mobile Application Integration:** Develop a companion mobile app (Android/iOS) to monitor dustbin status and receive notifications.
+    *   **Advanced Fill Prediction:** Implement machine learning to predict when the dustbin will be full based on usage patterns.